-The work coach will determine the claimant's capability and personal circumstances and this includes exploring:
+The work coach will determine the claimant's capabilities and personal circumstances and this includes exploring:

 - work history

 - qualifications

-- health
+- health conditions and disabilities

 - caring responsibilities

 Encourage the claimant to view a move into work positively (for example, by explaining the benefits of the Work Allowance and Earnings Taper for Universal Credit).
 Determine also if the claimant would like to undertake other work-related requirements on a voluntary basis.